-Bense (2019) found the transmission coefficient and the shift of the wave spectrum to exhibit a rather complex dependency on the wavelength, the angle of the wave vector, the strength and depths of the TIL, and the background wind profile.
-A case study in this work furthermore showed how critical level filtering in the tropopause region of orographically induced gravity waves resulted in a pronounced local wind shear enhancement caused by nonlinear wave-meanflow interaction.
-The overall relevance of critical level filtering at the tropopause, however, depends on the wave spectrum and the background flow, and it remains to be quantified.
-For example, Spreitzer et al. (2019) analyzed the diabatic tendencies of the physical process parametrizations in the ECMWF IFS model during a baroclinic life cycle case study.
-The tropopause region within the ridge of the baroclinic wave featured regions of pronounced $S^2$ enhancement, reduced Richardson numbers, and diabatic potential vorticity (PV) modification.
-The contribution of the non-resolved gravity wave drag parametrization, however, was found to be negligible.
+Bense (2019) found the transmission coefficient and the shift of the wave spectrum to exhibit a rather complex dependency

+- 130 on the wavelength, the angle of the wave vector, the strength and depths of the TIL, as well as the background wind profile.
+A case study in this work furthermore showed how critical level filtering in the tropopause region of orography-induced gravity waves resulted in a pronounced local wind shear enhancement caused by non-linear wave-mean-flow-interaction.
+The overall relevance of critical level filtering at the tropopause, however, depends on the wave spectrum and the background flow, and remains to be quantified.
+For example, Spreitzer et al. (2019) analysed the diabatic tendencies of the physical pro- - 135 cess parametrisations in the ECMWF IFS model during a baroclinic life cycle case study.
+The tropopause region within the ridge of the baroclinic wave featured regions of pronounced S^2 enhancement, reduced Richardson numbers, and diabatic PV modification.
+The contribution of the non-resolved gravity wave drag parametrisation, however, was found to be negligible.

 The interrelation between gravity waves, strong vertical wind shear and the TIL is particularly of interest because of their common region of occurrence.
-Ridges of baroclinic waves are often associated with strongly curved jet streaks, jet exit regions, deep convection, and frontal zones.
-These features are sources for the emission of a large intrinsic frequency spectrum of gravity waves, reaching from the inertial limit up to small-scale high-frequency waves (Plougonven and Zhang, 2014).
-These waves propagate upwards towards the tropopause within ridges, which are associated with a pronounced TIL enhancement as well as a frequent occurrence of strong vertical wind shear (e.g., Kaluza et al., 2019).
-IGWs can sharpen the synoptic-scale background wind shear associated with the jet stream locally on the mesoscale, potentially resulting in subcritical Richardson numbers, with eventual growth of small-scale perturbations due to dynamic instabilities (Sharman et al., 2012).
-The evolution of dynamic instabilities, wave growth and overturning, and eventual turbulent breakdown results in the erosion of the gradients responsible for the initial instability, as well as gradient sharpening in the vertically adjacent regions, which can lead to the vertical succession of momentum gradients (Reiter, 1969).

-Fritts et al. (2013) and subsequent research by the lead author (Fritts et al., 2016, 2017) analyzed the sheet and layer structure of the atmosphere, a feature which is closely linked to the occurrence of strong vertical wind shear near the tropopause.
-They use a direct numerical simulation setup which consists of a large-scale vertically propagating gravity wave in a background flow with a superimposed fine-scale structure, defined by a static small-scale wave perturbation.
-The phase relation between the background and the gravity wave results in regions of turbulence and gradient erosion, with adjacent gradient sharpening, resulting in layers of reduced gradients and thin sheets of enhanced gradients up to a factor 10 of the background values.
+Ridges of baroclinic waves are often associated with strongly curved jet streaks, jet exit regions,

+- 140 deep convection, and frontal zones.
+These features are sources for the emission of a large intrinsic frequency spectrum of gravity waves, reaching from the inertial limit up to small scale high frequency waves (Plougonven and Zhang, 2014).
+These waves propagate upwards towards the tropopause within ridges, which are associated with pronounced TIL enhancement as well as a frequent occurrence of strong vertical wind shear (e.g. Kaluza et al., 2019).
+IGWs can sharpen the synoptic scale background wind shear associated with the jet stream locally on the mesoscale, potentially resulting in subcritical Richardson - 145 numbers, with eventual growth of a small scale perturbations due to dynamic instabilities (Sharman et al., 2012).
+The evolution of dynamic instabilities, wave growth and overturning, and eventual turbulent breakdown results in the erosion of the gradients responsible for the initial instability, as well as gradient sharpening in the vertically adjacent regions, which can lead to the vertical succession of momentum gradients (Reiter, 1969). - Fritts et al. (2013) and subsequent research by the lead author (Fritts et al., 2016, 2017) analyse the sheet and layer structure of the atmosphere, a feature which is closely linked to the occurrence of strong vertical wind shear near to the tropopause.
+They use a direct numerical simulation (DNS) setup which consists of a large scale vertically propagating gravity wave in a background flow with a superimposed fine-scale structure, defined by a static small-scale wave perturbation.
+The phase relation between the background and the gravity wave results in regions of turbulence and gradient erosion, with adjacent gradient sharpening, resulting in layers of reduced gradients, and thin sheets of enhanced gradients up to a factor 10 of the background values.